tdszyman/twapy/README.md

 In this example the strings `'Ronald Reagan'` and `'Bill Clinton'` both represent the semantic concept `president of the United States` at different points in time, and thus they constitute a temporal word analogy.

+A demo of this application may or may not be running at http://twapy.affrication.org/

 A discussion of the approach implemented in this package and the types of results it generates will appear at the 2017 Annual Meeting of the Association for Computational Linguistics (ACL 2017).
 If you use this code, please cite the following paper: